- Version Requirements / License / Installation

 - The plugin’s name must be listed there.
 Just drag it onto a toolbar and you’re done!

-RandoMixer is a 3dsMax plugin to generate multiple unique variants or states of your scene, model or character from sets of different elements and manage them within a collection.
+RandoMixer is a powerful 3dsMax plugin to generate multiple variants, combinations and interactions between the objects in your scene and manage them within a collection of states.

-This powerful tool helps you easily manipulate your objects in a variety of ways: mix, combine, reorder, randomize, switch places, apply transforms, manage visibility, etc.
+It lets you easily manipulate your objects in a variety of ways:

 - Press ‘Create Collection’.
-The script processes the objects, produces the number of variants or states you required and stores them into a collection.
+The plugin will generate the number of variants you required.

-- Optionally, you can render the collection with a built-in function or export it to 3dsMax timeline as an animation.
+- Optionally, you can render the collection as a sequence of images (built-in function) or export it to 3dsMax timeline as an animation!

 The Interface (UI)